16 October 2021

 The Wilton Unitarian Church be the first building you see as you enter the historic section of town |

-In the newer business section of town one of the most fascinating old New England architecture be the painting of barn sides like this one:
+In the newer business section of town, one of the most fascinating old New England architecture be the painting of barn sides like this one:

-Found on the outskirts of the newer centre section - and if you do pass through this section do stop at Nelson's Homemade (and handmade) candies! |
+It is found on the outskirts of the newer centre section.
+If you pass through this section, do stop at Nelson's Homemade (and handmade) candies! |

 The old mill |